TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Introduction

-\begin{itemize}[noitemsep] \item \datasetname\ addresses a critical gap in large-scale, visually faithful datasets for VTU, with 4~million examples and 2~million tables, most of which are preserved in their original form. \item We show that supervised fine-tuning on \datasetname~ enhances VLM performance across seen and unseen table understanding tasks.
-We release a VLM model trained on \datasetname~that achieves state-of-the-art results on 10 out of 14 table understanding benchmarks. \item \datasetname~ is designed for extensibility: all tasks are provided in a unified format, paired with HTML table serializations that can be rendered back into the original visualization, along with example metadata and links to the source datasets to facilitate reuse and reformulation. \end{itemize}
+\begin{itemize}[noitemsep] \item We introduce \datasetname\ to address a critical gap in VTU datasets, providing 4~million examples from 2~million tables, most preserved in their original visualization.
+We design \datasetname\ for extensibility with a unified task format, HTML serializations that render back to original visualizations, and metadata with source links to facilitate reuse.

+\item Supervised fine-tuning on \datasetname\ substantially improves VLM performance on both seen and unseen tasks.
+Our best-performing model achieves state-of-the-art results on 11 out of 15 table understanding benchmarks.